Gu-Youngfeng/MarkDownEditor/mdfiles/betterDescription.md

 - Modern software systems come with **a daunting number of** configuration options.

 - The configurations **are also referred to as** independent variables.
-The performance measure **is also reffered to as** dependent variable.
+The performance measure **is also referred to as** dependent variable.

+### 2018/04/16

+- **In the face of** hundreds of configuration options, it is difficult to keep track of the effects of individual configuration options and their mutual interactions. (in the face of = when we face)

+- The figure shows that having a good configuration reduces the response time **by a factor of 40** when compared to the worst possible configuration. (by a factor of 40 = 40 times)

+- Each element of a configuration represents a feature, which can either be True or False, based on whether the feature is selected or not.

+### 2018/04/17

+- The choice of the optimizer does not **critically effect** this conclusion.

+### 2018/04/19

+- Transfer leaning can only be useful **in cases where** the source environments is similar to the target environment.

+- It must be noted that transfer learning methods **place an implicit faith** in the nature of the source.

+- An incorrect choice of source may result in the all too common **negative transfer phenomenon**.

+- A small difference in performance measure can lead to a large rank difference and **vice-versa**.